benjaminRoberts01375/CheckBag/CONTRIBUTING.md

 - `docker compose -f docker-compose.dev.yml down && docker compose -f docker-compose.dev.yml up -d --build`
 - `docker compose -f docker-compose.dev.yml down && docker compose up -d --build`

 depending if you need to launch either the development environment or production one.
-You can the `docker-compose.dev.yml` for tearing down either.
+You can use the `docker-compose.dev.yml` for tearing down either.

 ### Hidden Files